1

 To thrive as a Toddler Lead, you need expertise in early childhood education, child development knowledge, and typically a CDA (Child Development Associate) credential or an associate degree in early childhood education.
 Familiarity with classroom management tools, curriculum planning software, and safety protocols is important.
 Patience, creativity, and strong communication skills help foster a nurturing and engaging environment for young children.
 These skills and qualities are crucial for supporting toddlers’ growth, ensuring their safety, and building trusting relationships with both children and their families.

-What is the role of a lead toddler teacher?
+What is a toddler teacher called?

 What are Toddler Leads?